 I don't remember.

-Um, and I watched it earlier this weekend.
+And I watched it earlier this weekend.

 Anyway, so shout it down.

-And you know, and and literally yet another Trump supporter that was escorted by police to be protected from those that were on the absolute hard left, and these are some of the incidents that took place, but the ninety-nine percent of people they protested peacefully, and they were there to protest what they said is racism and bigotry and white supremacy.
+And, you know, and literally yet another Trump supporter that was escorted by police to be protected from those that were on the absolute hard left.

 And for that, I applaud them.

-Now, it was oddest thing about the whole weekend is you know I I never saw the crowd from what I saw, the people that were at the free speech rally, I only saw highlights of one speaker who was talking about the need to all be united, and and again, I didn't see a lot of it.
+From what I saw, the people that were at the free speech rally, I only saw highlights of one speaker who was talking about the need to all be united.

-It was only a s tiny blur, but I don't know what happened because the TV stations didn't air it.
+It was only a tiny blur, but I don't know what happened because the TV stations didn't air it.

-And then you've got an Antifa person cursing out a Trump supporter and Antifa protesters telling a black female police officer you're supposed to be on our side.
+And then you've got an Antifa person cursing out a Trump supporter and Antifa protesters telling a black female police officer, you're supposed to be on our side.

 And then we got some of the sounds of Antifa.